gudeljiv/wowui/_wotlk/Interface/Addons/Buffet/README.md

 Partially supporting the following localizations:

 For Retail, Cataclysm and Classic:
-- Simplified Chinese (zhCN) provided by Witnesscm
+- Simplified Chinese (zhCN) provided by Witnesscm, with additional fixes for WtLK by clijiac

 If you want to contribute to localizations, [pull requests](https://github.com/HgAlexx/Buffet/pulls) are welcome!